bccomputerscience/COMPB11/project/README.md

 ### Requirements
 I will accept one comopressed folder with your Course Project source code.
 I suggest you first create a folder called project.
-Your project should be structured in the following format
+Your project should be structured in the following format.
+All of your source code files should be in a directory called src.
+If you're using eclipse, this shoud be the default behavior when creating an Application.

-/src
-/src/Person.java
-/src/Instructor.java
-/src/Student.java
-/src/Course.java
-/src/CourseAware.java
-/src/CourseAwareMain.java
-/src/CourseAwareTester.java
+/project
+/project/src
+/project/src/Person.java
+/project/src/Instructor.java
+/project/src/Student.java
+/project/src/Course.java
+/project/src/CourseAware.java
+/project/src/CourseAwareMain.java
+/project/src/CourseAwareTester.java

 Do not send me your binaries
 No /bin directories please.